katiaipduarte/portfolio_design/README.md

 In the Portfolio page, we have a masonry layout (similar to the one in Pinterest).
 The cover images in the same page, have a overlay quality with the project title and the category to which the project belongs.

+Animation appear to not work in Safari browser.

 ## Pages
 * Homepage
 * Portfolio